Pörkölt recipe or Hungarian pork stew, tender meat pieces in an aromatic onion and paprika sauce, served with nokedli. Only 4 ingredients!

 Pörkölt or porkolt is another typical, authentic Hungarian stew, which is also very common in Romania, especially in Transylvania.
 Another dish I have been eating all my life, although my grandmother never actually called it porkolt, she would call it “tocana de porc” - pork stew or even goulash.

-According to Wikipedia there are differences between the three dishes: Porkolt or better spelled Pörkölt is made of meat (beef, pork, lamb), onions and paprika and does not have a lot of sauce.
+According to Wikipedia, there are differences between the three dishes: Porkolt, better spelled Pörkölt, is made of meat (beef, pork, lamb), onions, and paprika and does not have a lot of sauce.
 Goulash on the other side has more sauce, it is almost like a thick soup and also contains peppers and other vegetables.

-Tokany is originating in Transylvania - Romania and doesn't contain so much paprika (well, my grandma's tocana always did have lots of paprika in it...) and it is made with different kinds of meat and normally lots of vegetables.
+Tokany originates in Transylvania - Romania and doesn't contain so much paprika (well, my grandma's Toscana always did have lots of paprika in it...), and it is made with different kinds of meat and normally lots of vegetables.

-And when it comes to tocana, I really am an expert, I have made tocana with all kinds of meat (including lamb stew and rabbit stew) and with all possible vegetables, like potatoes, eggplants, peas and so on.
+And when it comes to tocana, I really am an expert; I made tocana with all kinds of meat (including Romanian lamb stew and rabbit stew) and with all possible vegetables, like potatoes, eggplants in tomato sauce, Romanian pea and chicken stew and so on.

-Well, the pörkölt recipe is actually a very easy, straightforward recipe using only a few, good quality ingredients: meat, onions, paprika and lard.
+Well, the pörkölt recipe is actually very easy and straightforward, using only a few good-quality ingredients: meat, onions, paprika, and lard.

-- This recipe can be made with beef or pork, however I make it with pork most of the times, because that is the way my grandmother always cooked it.
-You can use the neck or leg of pork, cut into cubes.
+Meat: This recipe can be made with beef or pork.
+However, I make it with pork most of the time because that is the way my grandmother always cooked it.
+You can use the neck or leg of pork cut into cubes.

-- Good quality Hungarian sweet paprika powder is very important as well, make sure you buy the best you can afford, really cheap one just won’t do, I have made that experience myself.
+Spices: Good quality Hungarian sweet paprika powder (the Amazon affiliate link opens in a new tab) is very important as well; make sure you buy the best you can afford; a really cheap one just won’t do.
+I have had that experience myself.

 How to make Hungarian pork stew?

-- Fry the onions until golden.
-Stir in paprika powder.
+- Step #1: Thinly slice the quartered onions and cook them until golden.
+Add paprika powder.

-- Pour about 250 ml/ 1 cup hot water, the meat should be barely covered in water.
-Add some salt and pepper as well.
-Stir well and cover.
+- Step #3: Add hot water; the meat should be barely covered in water.
+Add some salt and pepper.

-- Simmer for about 1 hour and 15 minutes, stirring regularly.
-Check a few times, the dish should not become too dry and catch at the bottom of the pan.
-Add more hot water if necessary, but no more than 50 – 60 ml/ ¼ cup at a time.
+- Step #4: Simmer for about 1 hour and 15 minutes, stirring regularly.
+Add more hot water if necessary, but no more than ¼ cup/ 60 ml at a time.

-- After this time check the meat, it should be very tender.
-The onions should be “melted” or dissolved, you should not be able to recognize their form anymore.
+Tip: After this time, check the meat; it should be very tender.
+The onions should be “melted” or dissolved; you should not be able to recognize their form anymore.
 If the meat is not perfectly tender and the onions can still be seen and felt in the mouth, continue cooking the pörkölt for another 15 minutes, then check again.

 Store and reheat